Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

 - Double glazing (or temporary secondary glazing film).

-- New boiler (if more than ten years old).
+- New boiler or heat pump (if more than ten years old).

 - Wall insulation (cavity or solid wall).

-- Floor insulation (or underlay with thermal properties).
+- Floor insulation (or carpet underlay with thermal properties).

 Many of these home improvements can be carried out by home owners depending on their DIY skills.
 All the materials are widely available from DIY stores and do not require a huge investment.
 As with any home improvements, please check that all work complies with building regulations.
 For more tips keep reading and visit your energy supplier website.